Second Level Navigation

 Apply for a marriage certificate

-During these times you will not be able to apply for certificates or purchase images, search historical indexes or popular baby names, or upload data.
+Due to maintenance between 08:00am and 9:00am on Thursday 27 October 2016, you will not be able to apply for certificates or purchase images, search historical indexes or popular baby names, or upload data.
 We apologise for any inconvenience.

 How to apply

 To apply in person, you need to download and complete a marriage certificate application form, then bring the form and your payment and proof of identity documents to a Service Centre to have them certified.

 Turnaround times vary depending on how you apply.